peterkariukimutuura/peterkariukimutuura/README.md

 ### Hi there 👋
-I'm a Senior Cloud Solutions Engineer, [ Let's connect on  Linkedin ](https://www.linkedin.com/in/peterkariukimutuura/)
+I'm a Senior Cloud Engineer, [ Let's connect on  Linkedin ](https://www.linkedin.com/in/peterkariukimutuura/)

 <!--